Choosing a Dog Breed Guide – Best Type of Dog for You!

 Inside Dog Benefits

 Inside dogs make for perfect apartment dogs, and they're usually small dogs who can still get a lot of their daily exercise in the confines of your home.
-A lot of dogs don't really even enjoy going outside, and you should be careful to choose a breed that doesn't mind staying inside for most of the day.
+A lot of dogs don't even enjoy going outside, and you should be careful to choose a breed that doesn't mind staying inside for most of the day.

 Here are some benefits to owning an inside dog: